cletustboone/aoc-2024-in-deno/README.md

 ## Disclaimer

-I'm not a great programmer and I didn't lean on AI/LLM solutions for these to keep things as human-centric as possible.
+I didn't lean on AI/LLM solutions for these to keep things as human-centric as possible.